gvorbeck/container-pricing/README.md

 #### Admin Settings
 ```
-layout: solution-home
+layout: solution-landing
 title: Application Development and Test Solution
 permalink: /devtest/
 weight: 00
 slug: devtest
 ```
 Again, the `layout` parameter controls the layout template for this page.
-This parameter value is what causes this solution to be listed on the CPGS Homepage, since the Homepage looks for all other pages with `solution-home` as their layout template before listing the results on the __Dive into a solution__ section.
+This parameter value is what causes this solution to be listed on the CPGS Homepage, since the Homepage looks for all other pages with `solution-landing` as their layout template before listing the results on the __Dive into a solution__ section.

 `title` is the title of the solution.
 The CPGS Homepage's markdown file did not have this as it uses the site's title (found in `_config.yml`) for its title.